manishkatyan/bbb-mp4/README.md

 3. FFmpeg
 4. latest version of node
 5. Everything inside `dependencies_check.sh` (run `./dependencies_check.sh` to install all)

-The latest Google Chrome stable build should be use.

 1. Install XVFB
 ```sh